Shea Ili: National team career

 In June 2015, Ili was named in a 22-man Tall Blacks squad to trial and be considered for selection for the Oceania Series against Australia in August.
 A month later, he was named in the final squad ahead of the team's European tour, going on to play in Game 2 of New Zealand's Oceania Series against Australia.

 In July 2016, Ili competed for New Zealand at the FIBA World Olympic Qualifying Tournament in Manila.
 Over the three games they played, Ili averaged 3.7 points, 3.7 rebounds and 3.0 assists per game.
-Unbeknownst to Ili, he picked up a stress fracture in his back during the 2016 New Zealand NBL season, and played through it on the Tall Blacks' tour through China, Europe and the Philippines.
-It was only while preparing for his first season as a full roster player with the New Zealand Breakers that he discovered the seriousness of his tight back.
+It was later discovered that Ili had played through a stress fracture in his back on the Tall Blacks' tour through China, Europe and the Philippines.

 On 12 July 2017, Ili was invited to a six-day Tall Blacks camp in Auckland, ahead of a final 12-man roster being named to travel to the FIBA Asia Cup in Lebanon, via preparation matches in China.
 Ili went on to average a team-high 15.5 points, 5.8 assists and 2.2 rebounds for the Tall Blacks during the FIBA Asia Cup, and was subsequently named to the tournament's All-Star Five.
 The Tall Blacks finished the tournament in fourth place after losing to South Korea in the bronze medal game; Ili missed the game after splitting the webbing on his hand during the semi-final defeat to Australia.

 In November 2017 and February 2018, Ili represented the Tall Blacks during the 2019 FIBA Basketball World Cup qualifiers.
 On 16 March 2018, he was named in the Tall Blacks squad for the Commonwealth Games.
 He helped the Tall Blacks win bronze at the Commonwealth Games.
 In May 2018, he won both the outstanding New Zealand men's player and the 2017 MVP award at Basketball New Zealand's annual awards night.
 In August 2018, he re-joined the Tall Blacks for two more qualifiers in September.

+Ili played at the 2019 FIBA World Cup and took part in qualifiers in 2021 and 2022.

+In July 2023, Ili was named in the Tall Blacks squad for the 2023 FIBA World Cup.
+In May 2024, he won both the New Zealand male player of the year and the 2023 MVP award at Basketball New Zealand's annual awards night.

+In May 2025, Ili was named in the Tall Blacks squad for a trans-Tasman series against Australia.

+In November 2025, Ili was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.